Learner Driver Car Insurance

 Keep in mind that once you add another driver to your insurance policy, not only could your premium increase, if you have comprehensive car insurance, you may also have to pay an additional excess for claims if they have an accident while driving.
 These may be:

-- Learner driver excess - An excess charged by insurers for claims where your car is being driven by a learner.
+- Learner driver excess - An excess charged for claims where your car is being driven by a learner.

 - Young driver excess - Excess that is charged for claims involving a driver who is under 25.

-- Inexperienced driver excess -This type of excess is charged for driver who haven’t held their license for a specific period of time.
+- Inexperienced driver excess -This type of excess is charged for drivers who haven't held their licence for a specific period of time.